Palladium extends rally to near three-year high on supply fears

 "On the demand side, continued strength in the U.S. and China auto market is a supportive case for palladium as it is an important component used in the fabrication of autocatalysts."

-Spot gold rose to a three-week high of $1,329.70 as Asian equities continued to lose more ground.
+Spot gold rose to a three-week high of $1,328.71 as Asian equities continued to lose more ground.
+[MKTS/GLOB]

 Platinum gained about 1 percent to its highest in nearly a month as labour strikes continued in South Africa.